pattern-zones-co/claude-code-gateway/README.md

 # Koine

-An HTTP gateway that exposes [Claude Code CLI](https://github.com/anthropics/claude-code) as a REST API, plus a TypeScript SDK for easy integration.
+An HTTP gateway that exposes [Claude Code CLI](https://github.com/anthropics/claude-code) as a REST API, plus TypeScript and Python SDKs for easy integration.

 > **Koine** (pronounced /kɔɪˈneɪ/, "koy-NAY") — named after the common Greek dialect that connected the ancient Mediterranean.
 Koine translates protocols and manages requests so your apps can use Claude Code CLI just like you.